NLnetLabs/krill/doc/development/release_0_9/api_changes.md

 ## Add or Update Repository

 To add or update the repository the RFC 8183 Repository Response needs to be submitted, either as XML, or in JSON format.
-The JSON format no longer supports 'embedded', so the following is NO LONGER
+The JSON format no longer supports `embedded`, so the following is **no longer**
 supported:

+Old:
 ```
 {
   "tag": "string",